tokudayo/fast-matrix-nms/README.md

 ## Benchmark
-The results are benchmarked using `torch.benchmark` on a NVIDIA RTX 2060 and AMD Ryzen 7 4800H CPUs.
+The results are benchmarked using `torch.benchmark` on an NVIDIA RTX 2060 and AMD Ryzen 7 4800H CPUs.
 The benchmark script is [`speedtest.py`](./speedtest.py).